bxparks/AceTimeClock/README.md

 }
 ```

+See [examples/HelloStm32F1Clock](examples/HelloStm32F1Clock) for more details
+about how to configure and use this class.

 Underneath the covers, the `Stm32F1Clock` delegates its functionality to the
 `hw::Stm32F1Rtc` class.
 The `Stm32F1Rtc` class bypasses the HAL code for
 the STM32F1 to avoid a bug which causes the date components to be lost after a